specflare/algohut/README.md

 # algohut
-A collection of data structures and algorithms implemented in Java/Scala
+A collection of data structures and algorithms implemented in Java/Scala.
+The purpose of this code is purely didactic.